This spot has been added by

 A Red Sea anemonefish in a bubble-tip sea anemone.

-If Migdalor Beach reef is not as extensive as the reef in Coral Beach, it is spectacular by its underwater landscapes but especially by its abundance of species.
+While Migdalor Beach reef is not as extensive as the reef in Coral Beach, it is still spectacular for its underwater landscape, especially its abundance of various fish species.

 Butterflyfish (several species), Arabian Picasso triggerfish and Klunzinger wrasse are very common throughout the area.